-"Any further surplus, it was proposed, should be appropriated so as to " operate as a guarantee for the capital stock of the Company, if from any "accident or unforeseen calamity, either the capital itself should be dete"riorated, or there should not be the means of keeping up a dividend "equal to that proposed.
-If such a collateral security could be carried "into practical execution, it would tend in the highest degree, it was con"sidered, to preserve the credit of the Company's stock, and to protect the "Proprietors from the danger which the uninformed or unwary amongst "them must always be exposed to, when the stock was liable to sudden "and unexplained fluctuations."
+" accident or unforeseen calamity, either the capital itself should be dete-" riorated; or there should not be the means of keeping up a dividend " equal to that proposed.
+If such a collateral security could be carried " into practical execution, it would tend in the highest degree, it was con-" sidered, to preserve the credit of the Company's stock, and to protect the " Proprietors from the danger which the uninformed or unwary amongst " them must always be exposed to, when the stock was liable to sudden " and unexplained fluctuations."